 - Business needs

-to make sure they chime with these three attributes, then decide what type of talent you need to attract to meet those objectives.
+Then decide what type of talent you need to attract to chime with these objectives.

-Make your onboarding reflect your strong positive employer brand
+2. Make onboarding reflect a strong employer brand

 Only 12% of employees strongly agree that their organization does a great job of onboarding.
 A nervous new hire thrown into work immediately with no context or training, proper introduction to the rest of the team, or managerial feedback may well end up being one of the 50% of employees who leave within the first 18 months.